IMACS: International Master in Audiovisual and Cinema Studies (MLitt) 2025 entry

 The programme approaches the study of film through a varied intellectual approach, exploring cinema in a global context.
 You will discover filmmaking cultures outside the canon and examine film through new cultural, theoretical and historical perspectives.

 This is the only international MLitt in Film and Media Studies in Scotland and one of only two in the UK.
 The IMACS programme gives students access to 17 (including St Andrews) of the top film and media programmes in Europe and Brazil and the top film studies programme in Francophone Canada.
+Students enrolled in the programme spend their first and last semesters at St Andrews, and the remaining two semesters at partner institutions.

 The other institutions involved in this programme are: